My Health and Ayurveda

 On the page that opens, click on 'Read sample'.

-Take ten minutes and work through Session 1, Effective Breathing.
+Take ten minutes and work through Session 1, Effective Breathing.)

-Breathworks is taught over the phone with a one-on-one focus (you will need someone to take notes) and takes about half to three-quarters of an hour.
-Daily practice takes two minutes.
+The Breathworks Course is taught over the phone with a one-on-one focus (you will need someone to take notes) and the instruction takes about half an hour.

 Course Fee is $150.00 C; or $125.00 US